No, our balloons are designed to avoid impact with aircrafts and are lightweight enough to be safe even in the unlikely event of a midair collision.

 By design, WindBorne maintains both autonomous and manual control over each individual balloon at all times.
 Our proprietary AI-powered flight system is designed to enable balloons to autonomously navigate toward targets with the option to dynamically retarget as needed.
 WindBorne Atlas, our global constellation, is monitored by WindBorne personnel 24-7, with the ability to make manual, expert intervention at any time from our Mission Control Center (MCC).

 WindBorne has achieved unparalleled precision for balloons without active propulsion.
-The balloons’ unique, smart altitude control allows them to autonomously shift into different wind layers to catch the right currents in order to reach their assigned target.
-A WindBorne balloon, for example, collected data directly within the eyewall of Hurricane Ian.
-We can also smoothly avoid specific regions.
-For example, we choose not to fly over active conflict regions.
+Our constellation’s unique, smart altitude control allows our balloons to autonomously shift into different wind layers, catch the right currents, and reach their assigned target.
+A 2022 WindBorne balloon, for example, collected data directly within the eyewall of Hurricane Ian.
+Our navigation control also allows us to smoothly steer clear of specific regions, such as active conflict zones.

 In the unusual event that a WindBorne balloon experiences an issue, such as the loss of satellite communication of a certain threshold, our platform has systems in place to automatically and safely conclude flights.